dani-lbnl/AI4ALS/README.md

 # AI4ALS
 AI for ALS projects

-This material contains accomplishments related to the DOE ASCR ECRP project called Image across Domains, Experiments, Algorithms and Learning (IDEAL).
-This is a compact version of talk previously shown at <a href="https://github.com/dani-lbnl/wids2020">WiDS'20</a>.
+This material contains accomplishments related to the DOE ASCR ECRP project called Image across Domains, Experiments, Algorithms and Learning (IDEAL), including new ideas about Auto-ML.
+Besides materials science done at the ALS, this work has also impact to Bioimaging sciences - more info at my <a href="https://github.com/dani-lbnl/wids2020">WiDS'20 keynote</a>.

 <table border="0">
  <tr>